|lloda 5dc3ebcd2d Remove uses of @@||1 month ago|

 for-each functions are significantly faster already, but the

--set! functions are a bit slower and some of the functions that have a fast path in C, such as
+-set! functions are a bit slower, and some of the functions that have a fast path in C, such as

-array-copy!, can be a lot slower in
+ra->list!, can be several times slower in

 newra, depending on the types of the arguments.